vishal-lokare/AutoJoomer/README.md

 # AutoJoomer
-This extension automatically opens classes on both zoom and LMS for IIITK CSE Branch 2020.
-Also added functionality for different batches.
+AutoJoomer will hep you join classes on time (IIIT Kottayam 2020).
+Works for all classes, including labs; differentiates between lab batches; fetches data from hosted database which can be changed whenever there are changes in the timetable.

 ## Installation
-1. Download the files to a folder
+1. Download all the files to a folder.
-2. Go to 'Extensions' in your browser
+2. Open your browser, navigate to "Extensions" panel -> "Manage Extensions".
-3. Enable 'Developer Mode' on the top-right corner
+3. Enable "Developer Mode" in the top-right.
-4. Click on 'Load Unpacked' on the top-left corner
+4. Click on "Load Unpacked" and select the folder where you downloaded the files.
-5. Select the folder in which you downloaded the files
+5. Navigate to "Extensions" panel -> click on "AutoJoomer".
-6. Navigate to extensions panel in top right, click on "AutoJoomer", set your values and save
+6. Set the required values, click "SAVE", and restart your browser.
-7. Restart browser
+7. The extension will stop working when the browser is closed OR the day is over.

 ## How to stay updated
 To stay up-to-date with the latest version hosted on github, run
 ```
 git pull